 This neighborhood began in the 1870s when it still contained mainly victorian style homes.
 This became the dominant style in the neighborhood, and that remains the case today.
 The area experienced devastation after the 1906 San Francisco earthquake.

 Because of the amount of damage, much of the current neighborhood wasn’t constructed until after the dust settled in 1906.
 The residents seemed to embrace this opportunity for a fresh start and built new homes in a varied number of interesting period styles.

-The San Francisco Unified School District also serves the children of Pacific Heights.
-The schools in this neighborhood are some of the best performing schools in the city, including Lowell High School and San Francisco Public Montessori.
-It’s also full of top-performing private schools where many local students thrive.
+The schools in this neighborhood are some of the best performing schools in the city, including San Francisco Public Montessori.
+You also have top-performing private schools nearby where many local students thrive.